davidesantangelo/vsort/README.md

    GCD, Apple's task scheduling system, is used for parallelizing sorting tasks across multiple cores.
 This is crucial for leveraging Apple Silicon's multi-core architecture, distributing work to both P-cores and E-cores.

 3. **Performance & Efficiency Core Awareness**:
-   VSort now intelligently detects and utilizes both Performance (P) and Efficiency (E) cores on Apple Silicon chips, assigning workloads appropriately for optimal speed and power efficiency.
-The algorithm dynamically adjusts thread allocation based on array size and core availability.
+   VSort intelligently detects and utilizes both Performance (P) and Efficiency (E) cores on Apple Silicon chips, assigning workloads appropriately for optimal speed and power efficiency.
+Complex, disordered chunks are processed on high-performance cores while simpler, more ordered chunks are sent to efficiency cores for better overall throughput and power usage.

 4. **Cache-Optimized Memory Access**:
    VSort uses adaptive chunk sizing based on cache characteristics, with optimal chunk sizes for L2 cache on Apple Silicon (typically 128KB per core).
 This minimizes cache misses and improves throughput.